Quick DIY Shoe Deodorizer

 If you suffer from stinky feet, or just want to keep your shoes smelling fresh, then this homemade shoe deodorizer is the solution for you to remove odor from shoes.
 I personally don’t have stinky feet, but even those with the best smelling feet will end up with stink shoes.

 If you don’t want to pour powder straight into your shoes I have another post coming soon that solves that very problem, so check back soon, or subscribe to my emails (no spam, I promise) for updates.
+Click over to this post for a full list of home remedies for smelly shoes too!

 Time: 5 minutes (and some waiting)